Who Is Maisie's Mom In 'Jurassic World 2'? The Mystery Holds The Key To The Entire Movie

 Maisie is a direct clone of herself.
 Like the dinosaurs taken from Isla Nubar and brought back to the estate by Eli, she didn't ask to be created, and yet exists, posing a living ethical dilemma.
 Eli lied to Lockwood about a rescue plan for the remaining dinosaurs, and has instead captured them to sell off to the highest bidder.
 Dinosaur DNA is an extremely valuable asset, and Eli and original Jurassic park scientist Henry Wu are working to weaponize it by creating a vicious, yet loyal and trainable velociraptor.

 When some of the dinosaurs escape, a gas leak fills the area containing the remaining dinosaurs, forcing Claire to choose between stopping what Hammond should never have started and watching them die, or letting the dinosaurs escape into human civilization, with all the horrible consequences.
 That the dinosaurs have escaped each and every movie is a lighter version of this metaphor now made glaringly literal.
 Ultimately it's Maisie who frees them, saying "they're like me".

-The attempt to liken dinosaur and human DNA cloning capabilities to atomic power, for all the good and evil both can accomplish, doesn't quite hold up; the T-rex rampage of Jurassic Park 2 was terrible, but still doesn't match the damage of Hiroshima, for example, but perhaps when Jurassic World 3, slated for release in 2021, comes out, we'll see how Maisie's existence fits in to the larger picture.
+The attempt to liken dinosaur and human DNA cloning capabilities to atomic power, for all the good and evil both can accomplish, doesn't quite hold up; the T-rex rampage of Jurassic Park 2 was terrible, but still doesn't match the damage of Hiroshima, for example.
+Perhaps when Jurassic World 3, slated for release in 2021, comes out, we'll see how Maisie's existence fits into the larger picture.